nova1023/rcb-final/README.md

 # Mostly Cryptic

 Mostly Cryptic in an online multiplayer card game.
-Players compete with one another to earn the top spot on the leaderboard based on who has the highest profits.

 ## How to get started
 Sign up and create an account or Sign-in as a guest.